-Our discussion to this point has assumed that these non-AFC-controlled devices will always be used indoors, as the FCC intended.
+Our discussion to this point has assumed that these devices will always be used indoors, as the FCC intended.
 Even on that assumption, the FCC identified no reasoned basis for deeming it unlikely that some of these hundreds of millions of devices will someday interrupt critical microwave links.
 We now show that this threshold assumption of indoor-only use is itself wrong, dramatically increasing the odds of harmful interference further still, and that the FCC acted arbitrarily in concluding otherwise.
 That concern arises for two types of devices: 6 GHz "access points" (e.g., Wi-Fi routers) and the innumerable "client devices" that will be connected to them, such as laptops, phones, and tablets.

-Outdoor use of access points.
-As discussed, the FCC authorized a new class of non-AFC-controlled "indoor" devices on the assumption that they will never operate outdoors and will thus always be subject to "building attenuation."
+Class of "indoor" devices without Automated Frequency Coordination on the assumption that they will never operate outdoors and will thus always be subject to "building attenuation."
 Order ¶107 (JA).
 The FCC did not dispute that those devices will present a major risk of harmful interference if operated outdoors.
 Yet the FCC adopted only partial measures designed to make outdoor use "impractical and unsuitable," id. ¶108 (JA), rather than impossible or even unlikely.
 Specifically, it prohibited manufacturers from giving 6 GHz access points certain outdoor-friendly characteristics, such as weather-resistant design, battery operation, and the ability to support external antennas.
 Id. ¶107 (JA).
 The FCC also required that device labels and instruction manuals urge consumers to use these devices for "indoor use only."
 Id.

 Although these measures might help discourage outdoor use of 6 GHz access points, they cannot possibly prevent it.
 E.g., NAB Comments 12 (JA); APCO Comments 14-15 (JA-).
 For example, none of the FCC's requirements will prevent consumers from taking these highly portable devices outside on sunny days to conduct Zoom calls from their laptops on porches, balconies, and decks.

 See NAB Comments 12 (JA).
 Indeed, advertisements in the record encourage consumers to take existing access points outside, where they can be plugged into ubiquitous outdoor electrical outlets (or connected to indoor outlets through extension cords):27